First published on this website in December 2006 and last updated in December 2014

 Here is the link to this item: TN34 - Closing down a church activity.pdf

-These notes were last updated in December 2012 with minor amendments throughout the text.
+These notes were last updated in December 2014 with minor amendments throughout the text and an updated reference box.